michelp/postgres-sqlite/README.md

 traditional complications of multitenancy are needed to keep isolated customer data in separate rows.

+Another useful use case is using this tool in conjunction with the official sqlite-wasm build to store client side data on your server.
+To synchronize client and server data simply exchange the objects as the native SQL text format, or the standard sqlite binary format with sqlite_serialize()/sqlite_deserialize().

 ## Creating SQLite Databases

 The extension can be installed into a Postgres in the normal way: